-- Digital transformation and cyber security.
-We are facing a profound change guided by the interaction and the cumulative effects of various technological developments that contribute to creating a renewed environment in which to operate in order to optimize efficiency operations and proximity with customers.
+We are facing a profound change guided by the interaction and the cumulative effects of various developments in technology: Internet of Things, cloud services, cognitive computing, advanced analytics, Robotic Process Automation (RPA), Artificial Intelligence, 5G and the development of mobile networks are elements that contribute to creating a renewed environment in which to operate in order to optimise efficiency, operations and proximity with customers, agents and employees.
 Technological evolution also involves exponential growth in cyber threats, such as attacks aimed at stealing information or blocking operational processes.

 Thanks to specific tools and skill sets we formulate and analyse customer data - while guaranteeing anonymity - to enrich customer relations and be able to customize the offer and anticipate their needs.
 The increasing internal culture has made it possible to consolidate platforms that let us leverage synergies coming from the RPA and the cognitive technologies, thus allowing increasingly complex processes to be automated which increases quality and efficiency.

 We are in step with the new technologies and are protecting ourselves from the new threats.
-We are continuing to enhance our ability to prevent, detect and respond to potential cyber-attacks while implementing the most innovative security solutions and constantly improving our response processes.
-Adequate management of this risk is in fact fundamental in order to limit potential effects of economic and operational nature but also to preserve, in particular, the confidence of customers in the processing of their data which are frequently sensitive.
+We defined a new cyber security strategy, named Cyber Security Transformation Program 2, 2020-2022, with the aim to further increase our security posture through the adoption of innovative and advanced solutions and the progressive standardisation and centralisation of the Group cyber services.
+Adequate management of this risk is therefore fundamental in order to limit potential effects of economic and operational nature but also to preserve, in particular, the confidence of customers in the processing of their data, which are frequently sensitive.

-The healthcare need naturally evolves towards increasingly sophisticated, hence costlier, supplies and services.
+The healthcare need naturally evolves towards increasingly sophisticated, hence costlier, supplies and services, which have to face new, and even extreme, needs, as the pandemic has highlighted.
 At the same time, an enhanced awareness of the bond between health, lifestyles and the environmental context is developing thanks to both public social initiatives and greater proactiveness and promotion from private market.